nf-cmgg/structural/docs/usage.md

 ### Custom Containers

 In some cases you may wish to change which container or conda environment a step of the pipeline uses for a particular tool.
-By default nf-core pipelines use containers and software from the [biocontainers](https://biocontainers.pro/) or [bioconda](https://bioconda.github.io/) projects.
+By default this pipeline uses containers and software from the [biocontainers](https://biocontainers.pro/) or [bioconda](https://bioconda.github.io/) projects.
 However in some cases the pipeline specified version maybe out of date.

 To use a different container from the default container or conda environment specified in a pipeline, please see the [updating tool versions](https://nf-co.re/docs/usage/configuration#updating-tool-versions) section of the nf-core website.

 ### Custom Tool Arguments

 A pipeline might not always support every possible argument or option of a particular tool used in pipeline.
-Fortunately, nf-core pipelines provide some freedom to users to insert additional parameters that the pipeline does not include by default.
+Fortunately, this pipeline provides some freedom to users to insert additional parameters that the pipeline does not include by default.

 To learn how to provide additional arguments to a particular tool of the pipeline, please see the [customising tool arguments](https://nf-co.re/docs/usage/configuration#customising-tool-arguments) section of the nf-core website.